elliot79313/line-bot-without-bot-account/README.md

 **2016.05.19**

+ add *test.py*.

- add *test.py* to send a sample message to somebody
+ *test.py* allows a LINE user to send a sample message to someone.

 **2015.05.28**